Oakley, Annie - female sharpshooter; term for a seat given free at a theater

 vocality - state of being voiced or vocalic + locality

-dearbhbhrathair (drihar) (gael) - brother (lit. "true-brother," as distinct from brathair, brother-in-religion) + James Joyce: A Portrait III: 'my dear little brothers in Christ'.
+dear brothers + dearbhbhrathair (drihar) (gael) - brother (lit. "true-brother," as distinct from brathair, brother-in-religion).

 supper - one that sups (to take into the mouth in sips), sucker